When Can I Start Off-leash Activities With My Puppy?

 Problem-Solving Skills

 Off-leash activities often present puppies with new challenges and scenarios that require problem-solving skills.
 It is important to assess your puppy's ability to think critically and make appropriate choices when faced with obstacles or unexpected situations.
-Engage in , interactive toys, and training exercises that encourage problem-solving and decision-making.
+Engage in puzzle games, toys, and training exercises that encourage problem-solving and decision-making.
 Strengthening your puppy's problem-solving skills will not only enhance their mental abilities but also contribute to their overall safety and well-being during off-leash activities.

 Behavioral Considerations